About the Project

 The study assessed the feasibility of developing a year-round, multi-use path to connect Castlegar and Nelson.
 The corridor would ideally be a 45 km long active transportation route that encompasses all forms of mobility, including walking/rolling, cycling, transit, commuting to work, getting to school, recreation, socializing or running errands with the benefit of supporting active lifestyles and reducing greenhouse gas emissions.
-Our end goal for this study is to create a plan with a viable route, including recommendations for any additional amenities or infrastructure needed to realize our vision.
+Our end goal for this study was to create a plan with a viable route, including recommendations for any additional amenities or infrastructure needed to realize our vision.
 Various options and preferences have been determined through stakeholder meetings, physical surveys, a review of traffic statistics, project research and comparison studies to other similar projects already successfully completed.
-The West Kootenay Cycling Coalition and WATT, in consultation with RDCK, have mapped out a potential path and the draft plan is now ready to present to residents for feedback.
+The West Kootenay Cycling Coalition and WATT Consulting Group, in consultation with RDCK, have mapped out a potential path and the draft plan was prepared for presentation to the public for engagement.
+We hosted a series of 6 open houses and conducted a digital survey to help us obtain feedback.
+From the data collected, a final plan was completed and presented by staff planners to the RDCK board of directors on August 15th, 2024.

 The WKCC is supporting the City of Trail in the creation of an Active Transportation Network plan after the city of Trail was awarded a $50k grant from the government of BC